Raul072103/Veridion-Challenge/README.md

 location_similarity_code()
 ```

-This function, calculates the distance in meters based on langitude and latitude, if both of those are present in the current row.
+This function, calculates the distance in meters based on longitude and latitude, if both of those are present in the current row.

 If this is not possible, we check if the fields that represent attributes of a location are equal.
 However the fields may not be exactly equal.

 That is why I decided to use an embedding model to embed the location string and then calculate the cosine similarity.
 Honestly I went with this approach because I found about this while looking at vector databases and it is something that I can visualise.
-I know I cnanot visualise in a more than a 3 dimensional space, but at least like this I can what is going on.
+I know I cannot visualise in a more than a 3 dimensional space, but at least like this I can what is going on.

 After this I calculate the final score: